InteractiveAdvertisingBureau/USPrivacy/CCPA/US Privacy String.md

 Version 1 of the US Privacy String supports CCPA Compliance, which contains the following information:

 1. **Version:** the version number of the US Privacy String provided.
-2. **Status of notice given:** whether the digital property provided “explicit notice and opportunity to opt-out of sale of data.”
+2. **Status of notice given:** whether the digital property provided “notice and opportunity to opt-out of sale of data.”
 3. **User preference:** whether the user has opted out of the sale of their personal data.
 4. **LSPA coverage:** whether the digital property is operating under a signed Limited Service Provider Agreement (LSPA) with the IAB.